Open to Imports

 • Organic Standards Interpretation Committees.

-Canada has Equivalency Arrangements with European Union, Costa Rica, Japan, Taiwan, Switzerland and the United Kingdom as well.
+Canada has Equivalency Arrangements with European Union, Costa Rica, Japan, Taiwan, Switzerland, United Kingdom, Mexico, and South Korea as well.

 Date of Implementation: 2009